SathyaBhat/sathyasays.com/content/posts/2022-05-self-hosting-freshrss-fly-io-free.md

 Fly.io's CLI-oriented approach makes updates via GitHub actions easy.
 While I haven't set up for FreshRSS, you can look at [this PR](https://github.com/SathyaBhat/sathyabh.at/pull/37) where I add a GitHub action to deploy my blog, [sathyabh.at](https://sathyabh.at), a static site powered by Hugo to Fly.io.

 Fly.io's [community Discourse](https://community.fly.io/) is quite active if you run into any problems.
 Hope this gives you a good taste of what Fly.io can offer.

+See also: [Github repo](https://github.com/SathyaBhat/freshrss-on-fly-io) of the fly.io config file.